 It was night, and a nearly full moon hung in the sky and/or orbited the Earth.
-Donna had been checking the bushes between Carpets!
+Donna had been checking the potted shrubs near Carpets!
 Carpets!
-Carpets! and the health supplements shop, when the gunshot rang out.
+Carpets!, when the gunshot rang out.
 She raced across the tarmac of the carpark towards Harry's House of Ethanol Based Beverages.
 As she ran, she was joined by two or three of the fugitive Pavilionites, armed with sticks and crowbars.

 At the door to Harry's, a silver-clad Barnling was running away from Harry Montressor, who was throwing bricks at the man.
 The air was scented with gunsmoke and there was broken glass across in the doorway, but Donna could see no sign that anyone had been hurt.
 She gestured for her colleagues to chase the Barnling, and went to talk to Harry.

 "He had a gun," Harry said, in between heaving breaths.
 "Tried to rob me."